SchlossLab/severe-CDI/paper/paper-gfm.md

 of the train/test splits, with greater differences in AUROC meaning greater importance.
-We plotted mean decrease in AUROC alongside log<sub>10</sub>-transformed mean relative abundances for the top OTUs ([Figure 3](#fig-features)).
-There is not always a clear pattern of increased or decreased relative abundance for important OTUs in severe CDI cases, but all of the top 5 OTUs had an increased mean relative abundance in severe cases relative to not severe cases. *Enterococcus* was the most important OTU, being significantly important for all models except for attributable severity on the full dataset. *Staphylococcus* was important for the pragmatic and all-cause definitions on the full datasets, but not for models trained on the intersection dataset.
-*Lactobacillus* was important only for the all-cause definition on the intersection dataset.
+We plotted mean decrease in AUROC alongside log<sub>10</sub>-transformed mean relative abundances for the top OTUs ([Figure 3](#fig-features)). *Enterococcus* was the most important OTU, being significantly important for all models except for attributable severity on the full dataset. *Staphylococcus* was important for the pragmatic and all-cause definitions on the full datasets, but not for models trained on the intersection dataset. *Lactobacillus* was important only for the all-cause definition on the intersection dataset.
 All remaining OTUs had differences in AUROC \< 0.02 and were only significantly important in one or two of the models at most.
-TODO summarize which OTUs enriched in severe vs not severe.
+There is not always a clear pattern of increased or decreased relative abundance for important OTUs in severe CDI cases, but all of the top 5 OTUs had an increased mean relative abundance in severe cases relative to not severe cases.
 TODO concluding sentence.

 ## Estimating clinical value